-It is for good reason that video services like Netflix, Hulu, Google Play Movies and Amazon Prime Video don’t allow some smartphones¹ to stream movies or TV shows at higher resolutions.
-Digital Rights Management (DRM) is built into many devices and protects these services with this lockout in order to discourage piracy of these video files from illegal download and redistribution.
-For those media companies operating in the online streaming space, the Google-owned DRM system Widevine Level 3 (L3) is a well-known commodity in the battle against content theft, but as this article underscores, it is not effective when used on its own.
-Enter watermarking technology, which must go hand-in-hand with DRM, with the two systems working together to provide complete protection.
+It is for good reason that video services like Netflix, Hulu, Google Play Movies, and Amazon Prime Video don’t allow some smartphones¹ to stream movies or TV shows at higher resolutions.
+Digital rights management (DRM) is built into many devices and protects these services with this lockout in order to discourage piracy of these video files from illegal download and redistribution.
+For those media companies operating in the online streaming space, the Google-owned DRM system Widevine Level 3 (L3) is a well-known commodity in the battle against content theft.
+However, regardless of the level, Widewine just as any other DRM is not effective when used on its own.
+Watermarking technology along with piracy monitoring must go hand-in-hand with DRM, all working together to provide complete protection.

 This vulnerability that allows media encryption keys to be disclosed has prompted an interesting and entirely expected response from many: that the solution is not in trusting the client device, but in adding server-side, edge-switched subscriber watermarking.

 As CEO of the company that’s behind the world’s most deployed and actively used subscriber watermarking system, one would expect my company to join the bandwagon in promoting the technology in a moment of limelight.
-After all, we’re active daily in millions of devices and performing millions of extractions a month for companies worldwide.
-However, nothing could be further from the truth.
+After all, our watermarking is active daily in millions of devices and we perform millions of extractions a month for companies worldwide.

 Instead, we delve inside and find out what’s really going on.
 In fighting content theft, much like playing the game of chess, we seek to understand not just what pirates are doing right now, but what their next move will be, and the move after that.

 So, rather than immediately react to this disclosure by trying to convince prospects that we have the goose that laid the golden egg, and revel in a short-term gain, we’re looking at it differently.
 We’re using this opportunity to remind everyone that expecting watermarking alone to provide any semblance of security without properly securing the media transmission with a sound implementation of DRM is a foolish notion.
-What’s needed is an up front strategy to secure content, that integrates DRM, watermarking/monitoring and player security to produce a real solution to the problem of content piracy as highlighted in the following series of How To Trust Your Player articles and Fireside Chats.
+What’s needed is an up front strategy to secure content, that integrates DRM, watermarking/monitoring and player security to produce a real solution to the problem of content piracy as we have recently discussed in How To Trust Your Player conversations with our partners.

 DRM and watermarking – and indeed all security technologies – are complex systems that from time to time will be subject to successful attacks.
 The iterative ‘cat and mouse’ nature of circumventing circumvention is inherent in all security.
 While safety nets are a useful backup, one needs to be circumspect about the robustness of that net and carefully evaluate how much safety it actually provides.

-Watermarking and DRM set out to solve fundamentally different problems, but they’re nevertheless very interconnected as noted in our Beyond DRM Article Series.
+Watermarking and DRM set out to solve fundamentally different problems, but they’re nevertheless very interconnected.
 DRM’s goal is to ensure that playback is possible only by authorised/legitimate customers, on legitimate playback devices and/or in legitimate playback software.
 Watermarking protects from that point onwards, where content thieves take content from a legitimate player by whatever means, and retransmit it into unauthorised (aka pirate) services.

 Yes, as much as one might think that DRM prevents unauthorised capture/retransmission, it’s also unrealistic to expect that watermarking will in any way protect the playback.
 Further, one is sorely wrong in expecting that watermarking will continue to provide protection if the DRM is compromised.
 The two systems must work together to provide complete protection, and the failure of either one will let the other side down.